Women of the World: New Guinea, Sardinia, Cannes Film Festival, Hollywood, Japan, Malaysia

 On to New Guinea again, where local women are shown attempting to make their skin less dark by bathing in mud.
 On the large Italian island of Sardinia, funeral services are enhanced by a paid display of female grief, while back on tropical islands, Tahitian women launch into sensual dance routines.
 Then, another look at France, as starlets participate in an annual routine at the Cannes Film Festival by stripping down to the briefest of bikinis as they pose and parade for photographers.
 Their American counterparts in Hollywood are shown marking time waiting for their big break by taking any available employment, such as running an elevator or pumping gas.
 A photographer takes endless photographs of innumerable women so that he can merge their characteristics into one perfect specimen.

-In contrast, Japanese women seek perfection in surgical enhancements for their breasts and wide-open eyes so that they may resemble women from the "West".
-In America, rubber "falsies", which make breasts appear more prominent, are a huge industry.
+In contrast, Japanese women seek perfection in surgical enhancements for their eyes.
+In America, rubber falsies, which make breasts appear more prominent, are a huge industry.
 Back in Southeast Asia, Malaysian villagers realistically simulate labor pains at the same moments as the mothers of their children go through the birth process.